KDE/digikam-doc/import_tools/camera_import.rst

 Another option is Download new.
 New images are marked with a star in the upper right corner of the image icon.
 Once images are downloaded a "downloaded already" entry will be made in the digiKam database and they are marked with a checker.
 Obviously, if you choose this handy option, it will download the new images only.

-Uploading Photographs to your camera
+Uploading Photographs To Your Camera
 ------------------------------------

 To upload photographs from your computer to your camera click Item --> Upload...
 (Ctrl+U) in the Import Interface menu.
 A standard file selection dialog will appear to select the files from your computer for copying to your camera.
 You can select more than one file using the standard selection methods.